Expert Advice

 Note: Vanderbilt does NOT offer an Early Action decision plan.
 Please refer to the admissions office of each school you are applying to for institution-specific policies.

-Regular Decision: The vast majority of students who apply to a given institution will do so through Regular Decision, and you can apply Regular Decision to as many schools as they would like.
+Regular Decision: The vast majority of students who apply to a given institution will do so through Regular Decision, and you can apply Regular Decision to as many schools as you would like.
 While the application submission deadlines will vary between institutions, Regular Decision deadlines typically fall in early January, and offers of admission usually are sent out in late March or early April.
 In most years, students admitted through Regular Decision have until May 1 to either accept or decline their offers, and each student is only permitted to submit a matriculation fee (or fee waiver) to one of the institutions to which they have been admitted.

 Write Your Essay